HomeBlogProject ManagementDecision Making in Management: Importance, Types, Process

 5. Positive

 Decision making process in management is an essential skill in any area of life, whether you're choosing what to eat for lunch or deciding which company to work for.
-While there are many different approaches to decision making, there are some common characteristics that tend to lead to positive outcomes.
+While there are many different approaches to management decision making, there are some common characteristics that tend to lead to positive outcomes.

 6. Commitment